 Let’s say a user has trouble understanding an affordance, icon, or some copy in an interface.
 The team decides to remove it or tweak it with the intention to improve the experience immediately for that user.

-Often there is more than meets the eye with a straightforward change that looks like it shouldn’t take more than 1-2 hours:
+Sometimes there’s than meets the eye with a straightforward change that looks like it shouldn’t take more than 1-2 hours:

 - It makes a lot of money